Barr: Law enforcement must ‘dominate’ streets amid protests

 Between 600 and 800 National Guard members from five states — Delaware, New Jersey, New York, Ohio and Utah — are being sent to D.C. to provide assistance, senior Defense Department officials said.
 Those troops are either already on the ground or will arrive by midnight.

-In addition, officials said there are already some active-duty forces in the area, but they are not in D.C.
-They are prepared to respond, but the officials said they are hopeful those troops will not be needed.
+In addition, officials said that soldiers from Fort Bragg, North Carolina, and Fort Drum, New York, were heading to D.C. and would be based outside the city in case they are needed.
+They would be prepared to respond, but the officials said they are hopeful those troops will not be needed.
 If they are sent in, they are not expected to be conducting any law enforcement.
-The officials declined to say how many active-duty troops are in the region now.
+The officials declined to say how many active-duty troops were en route.

-The officials said some of the National Guard in D.C. will be armed and others will not.
-The officials spoke on condition of anonymity to discuss ongoing military deployments.

-Associated Press writers Lolita C. Baldor, Kevin Freking and Ben Fox in Washington, Alan Suderman in Richmond, Va., James LaPorta in Delray Beach, Fla., and Sarah Blake Morgan in West Jefferson, N.C., in contributed to this report.
+Associated Press writers Lolita C. Baldor, Kevin Freking and Ben Fox in Washington; Alan Suderman in Richmond, Va.; James LaPorta in Delray Beach, Fla.; and Sarah Blake Morgan in West Jefferson, N.C., contributed to this report.